"Circumstance" sheds light on gay life in Iran

 Even after shooting was finished, Keshavarz exercised caution by carrying undeveloped film to Jordan, then shipping it to the U.S. for processing.

 Her efforts seem to have paid off.
-"Circumstance" earned the Audience Award at Sundance, as well as several other honours at gay and straight film festivals throughout 2011.
+"Circumstance" earned the Audience Award at Sundance, as well as several other honors at gay and straight film festivals throughout 2011.

 Now "Circumstance" faces a new test -- U.S. audiences and box offices.
 But even that may not be its biggest challenge.
 The major hurdle will be when, if ever, it debuts in Tehran.